minato500/linux_privilege_escalation/content/linux_privilege_escalation.md

 I.Check the /etc/shadow is readable if it is readable the we can crack the hash to gain the password.

-II.check for weak file permission to exploit: sudo -l.
+II.check for weak file permission for executable binaries to exploit: sudo -l.

 ## IMPROPER SUDO PERMISSIONS

+It is running root command without password using misconfired sudo

 I.TryHackMe room : Sudo Security Bypass